sjzhu/CSE534/README.md

 These Jupyter notebooks by @sjzhu and @MichaelRoss2023 were created for a final project for the ASU course CSE 534, Advanced Computer Networks.

-You can upload them to the [FABRIC testbed](https://jupyter.fabric-testbed.net) and run them there, as they rely on that framework to function.
+You can upload them to the [FABRIC testbed Jupyter Hub](https://jupyter.fabric-testbed.net) and run them there, as they rely on that framework to function.
 In addition, upload the `scripts/` directory contained in this repository, as it contains necessary setup scripts for the notebooks running NDN.
 (You may also simply clone the repository into your JupyterHub storage.)

 The ndn-poc notebook requires that your FABRIC project have access to `Component.SmartNIC` permissions in order to run, but no other special permissions are required to run these notebooks (aside from access to FABRIC in general).